alphastigma101/containerized-gateway/README.md

 - **D**)    Containerize the application with Docker to allow for easy deployment by the organization with the help of Kubernetes for deployment.

+#### Why Use Our Product
+* Our product provides stability and transfers data securely over the internet for free unlike most products
+* It is easy to use and is easy to navigate and if there is a bug, you can report bugs!
 #### System Requirements

 * **RAM**: At least 4GB of RAM.